rackspace/rack/design.md

 ## Completeness

-While versions of `rack` may be shipped without complete coverage of all services, our goal is to have 100% coverage of services and capabilities within those services of the Rackspace public cloud.
-Additionally, services should not be released without complete functional support within that service.
-For example, shipping Cloud Files support without container operations would not fulfill our expectations.
+Our ultimate goal is to have complete coverage of every public feature across the breadth of the Rackspace Public Cloud.

+Our initial releases may choose to ship a subset of services, but should be feature complete within those services.
+For example, we may choose for the initial release to support Cloud Servers and Cloud Files only, but these services should be feature complete.
+Subsequent releases should add one or more fully functional services.
+We should not release support for a service that is half-baked.

 ## Terseness